zzbazza/instagram-scraper/README.md

 - Scraping and download of Instagram photos

 ## Bugs, fixes, updates and changelog
 This scraper is under active development.
-We hope to clear most issues in upcoming month plus implement new features as we go.

 Check [CHANGELOG.md](https://github.com/gippy/instagram-scraper/blob/master/CHANGELOG.md) for more detailed information
 - 2020-06-12 - Big update with many fixes and new features

 ## Instagram blocking and proxies